 - Weather Related/Natural Disasters (Snowstorm, Hurricane, Tornado, Flood, etc.) - Weather related events can be planned based on weather forecasting.
 Visiting and office staff is alerted to the potential initiation of the emergency plan.
 Staff available for visits will be identified, patients prioritized and assigned.
-HHF staff members will make every reasonable effort to reach the assigned patient.
+Tufts Medicine Care at Home staff members will make every reasonable effort to reach the assigned patient.
 Patients may be advised that regular schedules for health care staff may temporarily be revised due to the weather event.
-HHF staff will contact the office if unable to reach patient's homes.
+Tufts Medicine Care at Home HF staff will contact the office if unable to reach patient's homes.
 Every reasonable attempt will be made to notify patient's family or contact person regarding the inability to service the patient.
 If health care needs cannot be provided in the home, the patient may be transported to the nearest hospital, health care facility or emergency shelter.